Judge blocks government lawyers from quitting census fight | New Country 923

 Afterward, the Commerce Department’s Census Bureau began printing census questionnaires without the question and the Department of Justice signaled it would not attempt to continue the legal fight.

-It reversed itself after President Donald Trump promised to keep trying to add the question.
+It reversed itself after Trump promised to keep trying to add the question.

 The Justice Department then notified judges in three similar legal challenges that it planned to find a new legal path to adding the question to the census.